stanley643/DSA/linked_lists/README.md

 	1. single linked list: navigation is forward only
 	2. Doubly linked list: forward and backward navigation is possible
 	3. circular linked list: last element is linked to the first element

+linked list is made up of nodes each node contains two parts:
+	1. data
+	2. link/address